bartoszmodelski/ocaml-preemption-attempts/README.md

 Do all above, but don't perform effect from C. Instead, call OCaml closure performing an effect by invoking `caml_callback_asm` (to skip the pesky handlers-removing code).

-**Kinda works** but **a lot better**.
+**Kinda works** but **significantly better**.
 Goes into many thousands of perform-continue cycles, even nearing 1 million.
 Still cannot allocate in the handlers.

 Lots of the failures are deadlock that look like some signal mismanagement.
 Segfaults also happen.
 Again, I don't think we can eliminate segfaults as long as there's no runtime-logic detection.